An evolution of form.

 Celebrate your body.

 I’m proud to have made fitness a habit and have it deeply integrated into my lifestyle.
-In addition to the obvious health benefits, my commitment has elevated my physical confidence and I am grateful for my body and what it’s become.
+In addition to the obvious health benefits, the commitment has elevated my physical confidence and I am grateful for my body and what it’s become.
 It’s good to explore how it feels, how it grows, how it adapts.
-As this evolution continues over time, I enjoy capturing my form and growth through photos and many ubiquitous selfies. 🤳🏻
+As this evolution continues, I enjoy capturing my form and growth through photos and many ubiquitous selfies. 🤳🏻

-Over these past 10 years, I’ve enjoyed redefining my body confidence.
-This enabled me to explore posing nude for some fantastic photographers.
-You can see a few alluring images in my Gallery.
-This body confidence also led me to enjoy naturism, often with my husband Luis.
-We like to venture to the Mediterranean coast to enjoy nudist beaches and gay nudist resorts. ☀️ It’s been wonderful living near Europe which doesn't stigmatise nudism the way America does.
-And as I ease into my 50s (😳) I’ve enjoyed the continued resurgence of my sex drive and interest in sexual positivity and energy. 😏
+Over these past 11 years, I’ve enjoyed redefining my body confidence.
+This enabled me to become comfortable with nudity and even explore posing nude for some fantastic photographers.
+You can see a few suggestive images in my Gallery.
+This confidence led me to enjoy naturism, often shared with my husband Luis.
+We like to venture to the Mediterranean coast and enjoy nudist beaches and gay nudist resorts. ☀️ It’s been wonderful living near Europe which doesn't stigmatise nudism the way America and the UK do.
+And as I ease into my 50s (😳) I’ve enjoyed the continued resurgence of my sex drive and interest in sexual positivity and energy.
+My husband and I are consensual non-monogamists, and enjoy the company of other men when the desire arises.
+We communicate and have deep trust to share such intimate openness.
+It’s very exciting.

 I am very fond of beautiful photographs of the male form.
 If you wish to review a collection of what I find attractive and inspiring, you can visit my Tumblr, where I have a set of images tagged accordingly.
 Much like this website you're reading right now, my Tumblr is best experienced on a desktop platform with a large display, since viewing it within the Tumblr app or through the Tumblr dashboard ruins the layout and visual intention of the site.